microsoft/MixedReality-GraphicsTools-Unity/com.microsoft.mrtk.graphicstools.unity/Runtime/Experimental/AmbientOcclusion/README.md

 - Check the geometry normals using the `ShowMeshNormals` component.
 It may be it's pointing in a unexpected direction.
 - Is your collider appropriate - ie a Mesh vs a Box?

-*My vertex color isn't updating*

-- Did you add a Unity event to the 'Samples updated' in the `Sampler` component?
-It should call the `ApplyVertexColor` method.